liberland/docs/primers/executive.md

 ## Governing Liberland
 The paramount public interest in Liberland centers on the regulation and enhancement of the protection of individual life, liberty, and property.
 This foundational principle establishes the government as the public guarantor of the Non-Aggression Principle, or the Golden Rule: one should not inflict upon others what one would not wish for oneself.

+The constitutionally mandated checks and balances are designed to ensure that the Executive branch remains committed to this core mandate, its principal and sole function.
+This framework casts the role of a government official or an 'Agent' in Liberland as both challenging and invigorating.
+Agents are distinguished by their service to the only government that refrains from expropriating resources from its citizens under the guise of public welfare.
+Instead, they contribute to the creation of what is aimed to be the freest nation on Earth, embodying a commitment to the principles of liberty and non-aggression.

 The constitutionally mandated checks and balances are designed to ensure that the Executive branch remains committed to this core mandate, its principal and sole function, contributing to creating what is aimed to be the freest nation on Earth, embodying a commitment to the principles of liberty and non-aggression.